RainerBlessing/vagrant-intershop7/README.md

 * Run rpmconv.sh to create the rpms for ES1.
 * Convert the rpms to debs with "alien --scripts *.rpm".
 * Copy all debs to files and the etest files from the optional files.
+* Copy the license.xml file to the files folder.

 ### dependencies for libapr1 1.4 (not in precise)
 Copy these packages from quantal to files